AndriesHamster/Technical-Agreement/README.md

 # Technical-Agreement
 Dutch Technical Agreement for connecting IHE XCA Communities.

 This repository has been created based on the (original) [Technical Agreement](Nationaal%20Technische%20Afspraak%20-%20version%201.1.pdf) created under supervision of the Taskforce Samen Vooruit base on input from [Founda Health](www.foundahealth.com)(formerly Philips/Forcare), Enovation, Nexus Nederland, Epic, Agfa and Chipsoft.
+Since the TSV website is no longer availalbe this respository has been created to maintain the source files.

 # Table of Content